nextflow-io/website/content/blog/2018/nextflow-meets-dockstore.md

 <img src='/img/dockstore.png' alt="Dockstore logo" style='float:right; width: 150pt; padding: .5em;' />

 In Dockstore’s initial release of support for Nextflow, users will be able to register and display Nextflow workflows.
-Many of Dockstore’s cross-language features will be available such as [searching](https://dockstore.org/search?descriptorType=nfl&searchMode=files) , displaying metadata information on authorship from Nextflow’s config ([author and description](https://www.nextflow.io/docs/latest/config.html?highlight=author#scope-manifest)), displaying the [Docker images](https://dockstore.org/workflows/github.com/nf-core/hlatyping:1.1.1?tab=tools) used by a workflow, and limited support for displaying a visualization of [workflow structure](https://dockstore.org/workflows/github.com/nf-core/hlatyping:1.1.1?tab=dag).
+Many of Dockstore’s cross-language features will be available such as [searching](https://dockstore.org/search?descriptorType=nfl&searchMode=files), displaying metadata information on authorship from Nextflow’s config ([author and description](https://www.nextflow.io/docs/latest/config.html?highlight=author#scope-manifest)), displaying the [Docker images](https://dockstore.org/workflows/github.com/nf-core/hlatyping:1.1.1?tab=tools) used by a workflow, and limited support for displaying a visualization of the [workflow structure](https://dockstore.org/workflows/github.com/nf-core/hlatyping:1.1.1?tab=dag).

 The Dockstore team will initially work to on-board the high-quality [nf-core](https://github.com/nf-core) workflows curated by the Nextflow community.
 However, all developers that develop Nextflow workflows will be able to login, contribute, and maintain workflows starting with our standard [workflow tutorials](https://docs.dockstore.org/docs/publisher-tutorials/workflows/).